discretegames/PythonPrison/README.md

     python3 run_game.py

 The game was built using in Python 3.9.2 and has been tested with 3.8.5 and 3.9.4 on Windows 10 and Linux Mint.
 The only requirement is pygame version 2.0.1 or higher.
+The game has not been tested on Mac OS.

 ## Controls
 - WASD/Arrows - move